 Elizabeth MCGoey, Ph.D. is the Ann S. and Samuel M. Mencoff Associate Curator of American Decorative Arts, Art Institute of Chicago.

-Christopher Long is Martin S. Kermacy Centennial Professor, American Collegiate Schools of Architecture Distinguished Professor and University Distinguished Teaching Professor, School of Architecture, University of Texas at Austin
+Christopher Long is Martin S. Kermacy Centennial Professor in the School of Architecture at the University of Texas at Austin

 Table of contents